Posted December 14, 2017, 12:00 AM

 A number of financing strategies will be employed, including a major capital campaign, prudent borrowing, use of reserves built up for this purpose, and leveraging other CCA assets.
 As in the past, no tuition dollars will be used for campus expansion efforts.

 When, how, and why was Studio Gang selected to design the expanded main academic building?

 After completing an international search for an architect, CCA announced in November 2016 the selection of MacArthur Award–winning architect Jeanne Gang and her firm Studio Gang for the design of our expanded campus in San Francisco.
 Through an extensive review process, involving CCA trustees, faculty, staff, students, alumni, and friends, Studio Gang was selected for its visionary work, commitment to innovation and sustainability, and collaborative style.

 Why is CCA expanding in San Francisco and not Oakland?

 CCA was able to purchase a large property behind our main academic building on the San Francisco campus, which allows for the needed expansion.
 The Oakland campus is landlocked and does not have the space or facilities needed to bring all CCA programs and students together.

 How will students be able to afford living in San Francisco?

-Our San Francisco campus will include on-campus, below-market-rate housing for more than 700 students, with housing nearby for another 200 students—fully housing all first- and second-year students.
+Our San Francisco campus includes new on-campus, below-market-rate housing for more than 500 students, with housing nearby for another 200 students—fully housing all first- and second-year students.

 CCA has been a trailblazer in creating student housing in San Francisco.
 Along with a handful of other institutions, CCA worked with the city of San Francisco in 2010 to establish a special student housing ordinance that recognized this urgent need.
 CCA has three of the first four projects to be completed under this ordinance (Panoramic Residences, Blattner Hall, and Founders Hall).

 To attract burgeoning talent, CCA’s ability to house incoming students is vital to its long-term growth plan in San Francisco.
 CCA sees providing housing as not only a necessity for taking care of our students, but as part of being a responsible civic partner, making an investment at the community level.